-Baldwin Risk Partners, LLC will not receive any proceeds from the purchase of LLC Units from BIGH and Villages Invesco by us.
+Baldwin Risk Partners, LLC will not receive any proceeds from the purchase of LLC Units from Lowry Baldwin, our Chairman, and Villages Invesco by us.

-We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$ million.
-All of such offering expenses will be paid for or otherwise borne by Baldwin Risk Partners, LLC.
+We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$4.9 million.
 See "Use of proceeds."